Fred Titmus: Later career

 1974/75 saw Titmus make an unexpected return to the England team, as he played in four of the six Ashes Tests.
-Though he took only seven wickets, he scored 61 at Perth.
-That winter Titmus played his only two One Day Internationals, both against New Zealand.
+Although he took only seven wickets, he scored 61 at Perth.
+During the season Titmus played his only two One Day Internationals, both against New Zealand.
 Both games were ruined by rain, but in the second at Wellington he took 3–53 from his seven eight-ball overs, his only ODI wickets.

-Having coached in South Africa on several occasions earlier in his career, in the 1975/76 winter Titmus played for Orange Free State in that country's Currie Cup competition, and took 42 wickets at 16.30.
+Having coached in South Africa on several occasions earlier in his career, in the 1975/76 season Titmus played for Orange Free State in that country's Currie Cup competition, and took 42 wickets at 16.30.
 His career was beginning to wind down, and 1976 was his final full year in England.
 After the end of that season he went to coach at Surrey, playing for that county against Kent in 1978, but it was an unhappy time.
 According to then Surrey player Lonsdale Skinner, Titmus allegedly racially abused him during a Second XI match.
 He re-appeared sporadically for Middlesex in 1979, 1980 and 1982.
 His last appearance came by accident: attending the Middlesex v Surrey match in 1982 as a spectator (aged 49), he was prevailed upon to play by Middlesex captain Mike Brearley, and the gamble paid off: Titmus took 3–43 on a pitch taking spin, and Middlesex won by 58 runs.
 He thus became one of the very few men to have played first-class cricket in five decades (1940s – 1980s) (W. G. Grace was another).

 He created a Middlesex appearance record of 642, and took 2,361 wickets, another county record, in addition to racking up in excess of 20,000 runs.

 Press, publications and media

 Titmus published his first autobiography Talk of the Double in 1964.
 In it he revealed that he was born in Somers Town and that his family moved to Kentish Town in 1939.
 In his second autobiography, My Life in Cricket published in 2005, he was rather more forthright in his views of former playing colleagues, and depicted five decades of his playing career with passion.

 He also served as an England test selector from 1994 to 1996.

-He was the subject of the 1985 song Fuckin' 'Ell It's Fred Titmus on the album Back In The DHSS by the British band Half Man Half Biscuit.
+He was the subject of the 1985 song Fuckin' 'Ell It's Fred Titmus on the album Back in the DHSS by the British band Half Man Half Biscuit.